If you're headed to Iasi, Romania for your semester abroad, you're in luck with lots of things to do in your new home that are easy on the wallet.

-While you're volunteering with ILP (and volunteering in an orphanage in Romania) you'll have lots of time to snuggle up those cute babies and really make a difference ... but you'll also have lots of time to shop around, get some rad souvenirs and test out a ton of the local food.
+While you're volunteering with ILP (and volunteering in an orphanage in Romania) you'll have lots of time to make an impact with your service ... but you'll also have lots of time to shop around, get some rad souvenirs and test out a ton of the local food.

 Want to know more?